cn0047/stash/ed/db/neo4j/index.md

 USING JOIN       - @see: https://neo4j.com/docs/cypher-manual/current/query-tuning/using/#_hinting_a_join_on_a_single_node

 For `CONTAINS, ENDS WITH` use index provider `lucene+native-3.0` (not `native-btree-1.0`).
+It's beneficial to have couple labels per node, and have index per certain label.

 `native-btree-1.0` has key size limit 8kB.
 `lucene+native-3.0` has key size limit 32kB.